 Furthermore, the LCA (life-cycle analysis) study shows that polyester bags have the smallest total environmental impact over their entire life cycle.
-Being reused just 9 times makes our polyester bag more sustainable than a single use paper bag which is heavier and requires a lot more energy to produce.
+Being reused just 9 times makes our polyester bag more sustainable than a single use paper bag.
 The more we reuse, the more we can all make a real difference together.Read more about our LCA assessment and about our decision to use polyester

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.